What does it take to be a Social Media Content Creator in 2021?

 If you’re a social media manager or content creator, or even if you’re just an avid social media user, you’re probably very familiar with the most popular social platforms in the industry.

-Social media is dominating in 2020.
+Social media is dominating in 2021.
 The world’s largest social network by all age groups is currently Facebook – boasting a staggering 2.4 billion users!
 On top of that, about one-in-three people on the planet are using at least one social media network every single day.
+This all means one thing: a social media content creator is more important than ever.

 Do you want to be a social media content creator?